bodasadallah/blog/scribbles/index.md

 - the main idea is that they use the true label from last step instead of the output.
 This way, we can parallelize the training
 - biggest disadvantage to this, is that it can't be used with `open loop`, meaning in case we enter the models's output as input. because this way, there will be some inputs as test time that the model didn't see at training.

 ## Parti

 - it's autoregressive Text-to-Image model
 - it uses transformer based image tokenizer
 - they can have detailed image description from dataset designed for vision-impaired people

 ### steps

 - first they train image tokenzier, which converts images to tokens
 - then they train encoder-decoder model to do teacher-inforcing style training from the sentence tokens

 ## Faster RCNN

 - it's fast because they merged the the feature map for Region Proposal Network and the classifier network

-- they pass on the extracted feature map with 3*3 sliding window
+- they pass on the extracted feature map with 3\*3 sliding window
 - for every anchor point he tries to generate 9 anchor boxes

 ### questions

 - what if this anchor point doesn't have a ground truth? we only consider the first term of the loss, which is the objectivity. and we exclude the second term as we don't have ground truth for this pixel
 - why do we make intermediate anchor boxes? it's like adding a prior knowledge, we normalize our predictions and ground truth according to these anchors

+## How to choose validation sets

+> This is taken from Dr. Rachel's blog post [here](https://www.fast.ai/posts/2017-11-13-validation-sets.html)

+- the most common way is to choose a random subset from the training set.
+- but this doesn't always give the best results in real world

+### Cases when is a random subset not good enough?

+- Time series models
+  - it's better here to choose continuous intervals as val or test
+- when you dataset has many instances of the same object (ex: same person, same car ). and your task is not detecting the object, but rather the action or the environment.
+  - so if you didn't take all the pictures from the same object in one split of the data, there's a high chance your model would learn features related to the object and not the action
+  - so we want to gather all dataset examples of the same object in the same split (train, or val)